 For those after a Wear OS smartwatch that is heavy on design but not necessarily full of features, the Diesel On Full Guard is a great choice.
 It has an excellent display, add on Diesel software and the the Wear OS platform runs smoothly.

 Michael Kors Access Sofie

-The customisable Michael Kors watch faces once again make this smartwatch feel that little bit more special than its competitors, while the customisation options and the way "Looks" are organised is excellent, especially for those who like to match their watch to their outfit.
-For the MK fans who love the signature, chunky and blingy watches from the company but want them connected, the Sofie is fashionable, functional and not a smartwatch we have any intention of taking off anytime soon.
+Unlike the Bradshaw, the Sofie comes with a fully round watch face and like all the Kors Access watches, customisable Michael Kors watch faces are on board, making this smartwatch feel that little bit more special than its competitors.
+The customisation options and the way "Looks" are organised are excellent too, especially for those who like to match their watch to their outfit.
+For the MK fans who love the signature, chunky and blingy watches from the company but want them connected, the Sofie is a great option.

 Huawei Watch 2 Sport

 Huawei recently introduced a new smartwatch in the Watch GT, but the 2017 Watch 2 is still worth considering, especially if you can get it at a good price.
 It offers wearability and solid design, whilst also offering a 4G option, even if the battery life on 4G isn't amazing.